 Blog : http://papercraftss.blogspot.com/

 Can you share with us a bit about your art, your self and how it got started?

 I am a B.E computer science graduate from Ramaiah college Bangalore.
 I never thought of crafts while I was studying , it was only when I married and settled in Chennai, I took interest in water colour painting.
 From then on I have done a lot of art work in pencil shading, oiling painting and mixed media.
 Paper crafts happened only less than an year ago.

-Here I have to thank you and Get crafty , When I started to contribute to getcrafty, I came across a link to folding trees for a Kusudama tutorial and there I discovered a whole new world of paper art , there I found a tutorial for quilled snow flakes which got me hooked to paper quilling.
+Here I have to thank you and Craftziners , When I started to contribute to craftziners, I came across a link to folding trees for a Kusudama tutorial and there I discovered a whole new world of paper art , there I found a tutorial for quilled snow flakes which got me hooked to paper quilling.
 From then on I self taught quilling from tutorials from other blogs and watching quilling videos on You tube.

 How did you come up with the idea of using quilling to make kollams?

 Making card happened later, but in the beginning I was just making quilled elements and posting them , I did not mount it on any thing,Not having a book of patterns was a great handicap , so I looked around me for inspiration .
 Our kolam both the free hand and the dotted ones I felt had the potential to be quilled.
 I also have seen wonderful patterns in Mehendi books and our sarees.
 I used to cut and use thick paper at that time which when curled would keep its shape ,making it ideal for making paper kolams which were so sturdy that I could actually use it for decoration.

 What do you do with all the quilled cards?

 I have sold a lot of cards to people I know ( I volunteer at our local library called Avvai Kalai Kalagam Where a lot of women volunteer along with me ).
 I have also given a lot away to loved ones ,it has never failed to bring a smile on their faces.